netkuup/NKLibsJS/src/form/form.md

         location.reload();
     }

-Note: You can use localStorage instead of sessionStorage.
+Note: You can use localStorage, sessionStorage or NKStorage.